-- Removed all magazines from the waiting room.
+- Removal of all magazines from the waiting room to reduce potential contamination.

-- Wipe down waiting room surfaces, desks, keyboards/mice, door knobs/handles andcounter tops at the front desk more frequently.
+- Frequent disinfection of waiting room surfaces, desks, keyboards, mice, door handles, and countertops at the front desk.

 In order to help to our patients during these unprecedented times, we have created a series practical “tip sheets” on wellness and preventive cardiology.
 Click below to download the information sheets.
 This service was created by our prevention team for virtual cardiac rehab visits – however may be circulated and used by all patients, providers and the public as well.